harcokuppens/docker-registry/README.md

 ## Description ##
 The `docker-registry` is a command line utility than fetches image info from a remote docker registry without needing to download the image.
 The command `docker inspect` works only on local images which first must be downloaded using `docker pull`.
 For inspecting a large image on the registry this causes unnecessary network traffic and waiting time.
-The  `docker-registry` commanßd line utility can do the inspection without doing any image download by using the docker registry REST-API to query information about the image.
+The  `docker-registry` command line utility can do the inspection without doing any image download by using the docker registry REST-API to query information about the image.

 The `docker-registry` lets you query the following info from a remote registry server: